meteofrance/meteonet/README.md

 ## I - Install the dependencies

-There are 2 ways of installation: either with Anaconda (the recommended way) or with pip.
+2 installation ways are possible : either with Anaconda (the recommended way) or with pip.

 ### Recommended: install with Anaconda
 * install Anaconda with Python 3